aerian-studios/react-native-base/README.md

 #  ReactNativeBase

+## Deprecated!

+Please consider using one of the more recent React Native templates

 React Native App project setup heavily inspired by the marvellous example set at [Ignite](https://github.com/infinitered/ignite), but with much more documentation.

 ## About this project